 Most places in Crete receive over 2000 hours of sunshine a year, with the sunniest areas - South Crete and Gavdos - receiving over 2400 hours.
-During summer months daylight can last up until 9.00pm.
+During the summer months daylight can last up until 9.00 pm.
 Crete experiences relatively little air pollution compared to many other Mediterranean countries, which makes the UV rays in our sunlight very strong.

 - Stay in the shade whenever possible.